 Investment companies have been important investors in domestic financial markets for much of the past 30 years.
 They have held a largely stable share of the securities outstanding across a variety of asset classes in recent years, mainly through mutual funds.
-At year-end 2022, investment companies held 33 percent of US corporate equities outstanding, little changed from the 34 percent at year-end 2019 (Figure 2.4).
+At year-end 2023, investment companies held 33 percent of US corporate equities outstanding, similar to its level at year-end 2020 (Figure 2.4).

-Investment companies held 23 percent of bonds issued by US corporations and foreign bonds held by US residents at year-end 2022 and 12 percent of the US Treasury and government agency securities outstanding (Figure 2.4).
-Investment companies also have been important investors in the US municipal securities market, holding 27 percent of the securities outstanding at year-end 2022.
-Finally, mutual funds (primarily prime money market funds) held 17 percent of the US commercial paper market-a critical source of short-term funding for many major corporations around the world.
+Investment companies held 22 percent of bonds issued by US corporations and foreign bonds held by US residents at year-end 2023 and 15 percent of the US Treasury and government agency securities outstanding.
+Investment companies also have been important investors in the US municipal securities market, holding 27 percent of the securities outstanding at year-end 2023.
+Finally, mutual funds (primarily prime money market funds) held 22 percent of the US commercial paper market-a critical source of short-term funding for many major corporations around the world.